google/zetasql/docs/arrays.md

 #### Scanning for `STRUCT` field values that satisfy a condition

-To search an array of `STRUCT`s for a field whose value matches a condition, use `UNNEST` to return a table with a column for each `STRUCT` field, then filter non-matching rows from the table using `WHERE EXISTS`.
+To search an array of `STRUCT` values for a field whose value matches a condition, use `UNNEST` to return a table with a column for each `STRUCT` field, then filter non-matching rows from the table using `WHERE EXISTS`.